Musicals101.com

 Born in Canada, Lillie had a wicked way with dialogue, a mastery of physical buffoonery, and a knack for spoofing pompous people and/or situations.
 She got her start trouping in Canadian variety and British music halls before making her legit debut in the intimate London revues of Andre Charlot.
 In 1920, she married Robert Peel, who inherited his peerage soon afterward -- making her a bona fide British "Lady."
 Charlot brought Lillie to New York in several 1920s revues, where she kept audiences howling.
 Lillie continued to dazzle on both sides of the Atlantic for the next four decades.
 Her Broadway hits included The Third Little Show (1931), At Home Abroad (1935) Seven Lively Arts (1944) and Inside USA (1948).
 Her most memorable songs include Noel Coward's "Mad Dogs and Englishmen" and "Marvelous Party," the Schwartz & Dietz showstopper "Paris," and the wry "There Are Fairies At The Bottom of Our Garden."

-After playing Madame Arcarti in the Broadway musical High Spirits (1964), Lillie appeared as the comically evil Mrs. Meers in Thoroughly Modern Millie (1967) – the best filmed reminder of her zany talents.
-By this time, early signs of what was probably Alzheimer's disease were making it difficult for Lillie to work.
-A series of strokes left her incapacitated for the last two decades of her life.
+After playing "Madame Arcarti" in the Broadway musical High Spirits (1964), Lillie appeared as the comically evil "Mrs. Meers" in Thoroughly Modern Millie (1967), the best filmed reminder of her zany talents.
+By this time, early signs of Alzheimer's disease made it impossible for Lillie to continue working.
+That illness and a series of strokes left her wheelchair bound, and longtime companion John Philip Huck kept her isolated from friends and family for decades -- until her death at age 90.
+Huck's plans to enjoy her fortune were thwarted when he collapsed and died just two days after her.

 Lloyd, Marie